Kazuo Koike: Gekiga Sonjuku

 In 1977, Koike founded the Gekiga Sonjuku (劇画村塾), a vocational school to teach manga artists, manga writers (or gensakusha), and screenwriters.
-According to alumnus Keisuke Itagaki, tuition for the manga artist and manga writer courses each cost 90,000 yen when he enrolled in 1987.
-Many other courses have since been added.
-In 2009, the school became independent from Koike and renamed itself Manga Rak (漫画楽).
+The school's pedagogy was built on Koike's belief that compelling character creation was the foundation of storytelling, rather than plotting a narrative from the outset.In 2009, the school became independent from Koike and renamed itself Manga Rak (漫画楽).